 Wrap up warm for a bit of geocaching

 Winter isn’t all about rain.
 Often you get cold and icy days that are just perfect for a winter hike as a family.
+Get outdoors in winter and try something new.
 One way to make the walk more interesting would be to try your hand at geocaching.
 All you need is a smartphone to download the app, and it will locate some geocaches in your area via your GPS signal.
 It also encourages you as a family to be more active, and it certainly deters the children away from other things like computer games.

 Learn some new indoor skills